RdecKa/SLAM-with-LEGO-Mindstorms/README.md

 That's it for the simulated robot!
 Nothing difficult, you should try it out<sup>2</sup>!

+To change the world the robot is in, try changing `WORLD_NUMBER` and `ROBOT_SIZE` in `slam/config.py`.
+You can as well define your own world in `slam/world/simulated.py`.

 ### But I have a LEGO EV3 Brick and I want to see it in action!
 1. Check that you have Python 3.8 (or higher) installed on your computer.
 2. Build a robot - [see what I have done](https://github.com/RdecKa/SLAM-with-LEGO-Mindstorms/wiki/The-Robot).